aframevr/aframe/docs/components/renderer.md

 ### Precision

 Set precision in fragment shaders.
 Main use is to address issues in older hardware / drivers.
 Adreno 300 series GPU based phones are [particularly problematic](https://github.com/mrdoob/three.js/issues/14137).
 You can set to `mediump` as a workaround.
 It will improve performance, in mobile in particular but be aware that might cause visual artifacts in shaders / textures.

+> **NOTE:** Reportedly, some Android models (e.g. Huawei p30 lite, Samsung Galaxy 7, 6 and A5) show up faulty rendering of lighting / shadows when precision is set to `medium`, but work properly with precision set to `high`.
+So, possibly a device-specific precision setting might come in useful for broadest device support.

 ### alpha